17 Simple Time Management Strategies For College Students

 You also need to manage this irreplaceable resource because 24 hours a day, 7 days a week, 4 weeks a month and 365 days in a year are not just enough.

-If it was enough, people would not have to work until the next day.
+If it was enough, people would not have to work round-the-clock.
 Lecturers would not have lectures postponed till the next day and students would not bother going to the library the following day.
 Why?
 Because everything that needs to be done would have been concluded that same day.

 But the truth is, that time will never be enough!